 iTunes has over 1 billion active subscriptions and carries more than 8 million individual podcasts.
 There is a demand for this type of audio content – even television executives are waking up to on line delivery of their own content as witnessed with the success of Netflix, Sky Go and other on demand services.

 Podcasting also allows the user to choose the type of content they want to hear, instead of force-feeding them whatever is ‘commercially viable’.
-The convergence of technology, the internet and smartphones has created this new way that broadcasters, producers can deliver content to their audience.
+The convergence of technology, the internet and smartphones has created this new way that broadcasters, producers can deliver content to their audience, now a days people can even play cozino now with mobiles.

 Broadcasters like myself can reach out in an unregulated way that radio can’t, but due to licensing restrictions, podcasts can’t yet contain any commercial music.
 But is that what the audience are looking for?
 They can get music anywhere, Spotify, Pandora… even YouTube.
 What they can’t get so readily is compelling and entertaining original content.